Skip to main content

 Threats

-Threats refer to the opposite external factor.
-Instead of opportunities, threats are the factors that you need to overcome to achieve your goals.
-If not addressed, they can harm or even destroy an organization.
-We saw this during the pandemic.
-Small restaurants went under when they could no longer offer indoor seating to their customers.
-When other restaurants identified this as a threat, they could stay afloat by offering delivery, curb-side pickup, or outdoor seating.
+Threats are the opposite external factor—obstacles you need to overcome to achieve your goals.
+Left unaddressed, they can harm or even destroy an organization.
+The COVID-19 pandemic showed this clearly: small restaurants went under when they could no longer offer indoor seating, while those that identified the threat stayed afloat with delivery, curbside pickup, or outdoor seating.

 • Rising costs of materials, utilities, or payroll